 WHAT IS A STEPPER MOTOR AND HOW IT WORKS?In this article we will discuss what a stepper motor is and how it works.

-In this lesson we will discuss what a stepper motor is and how it works, so let’s first determine what a stepper motor is and examine some unique features of a stepper motor.
+In this lesson we will discuss what a stepper motor is and how a stepper motor works, so let’s first determine what a stepper motor is and examine some unique features of a step motor.

 Have you ever thought about how a robotic arm moves with precision or how graphic printers create accurate replications of images, or how consumable products are moved precisely around a plant floor or any other type of motion control positioning system?